hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 **[Pause for 2 seconds - let the question land]**

-What if, instead of emailing our tech team and waiting months, she could simply type:
+What if, instead of emailing and waiting months, she could simply type:

 > *"Show me lung cancer patient outcomes in California from the last year with stage 3 diagnosis"*